leandrob13/Chord-Organ/README.md

 ## Configuration

 As in the original firmware, it is possible to include additional functionalities based on the configuration file in the SD card.
+Include the configuration file in the SD card and name it `CHORDORG.txt`.
+The example file is included in this repo.

-### Stacked Voices
+### Config Params

 |Param           |min |Max |Description                                                     |
 |----------------|----|----|----------------------------------------------------------------|